yorkulibraries/my-libguides-librarians/README.md

 # Usage

-Edit your LibGuides instituional ID in `make-libguides-mapping`.
+Edit your LibGuides instituional ID in `make-libguides-map`.

-Run this as cronjob somewhere: `make-libguides-mapping > /var/www/html/librarian-mapping.txt` (If you put the file somwhere else, edit `find-my-librarian` to look there.)
+Run this as cronjob somewhere: `make-libguides-map > /var/www/html/librarian-mapping.txt` (If you put the file somwhere else, edit `find-my-librarian` to look there.)

-Then run `find-my-librarian` as a CGI, and when you call it, pass in `programs=AP/PSYC` or some such code.
-If there are two or more, separate them by commas: `programs=SC/MATH,FA/DANC`
+Then run `find-my-librarian` as a CGI, and when you call it, pass in `programs=ap/psyc` or some such code.
+If there are two or more, separate them by commas: `programs=sc/math,fa/danc`

 It will return an RSS feed of librarians responsible for those subjects.
 It falls back to reference desks at branches if no individual librarians can be found.